Gut Bacteria and Weight Management

 The Microbiome and Carbohydrates

-We obtain energy from carbohydrates in food, but we are unable to digest some types of carbohydrates which are better known as fibre.
-Our gut bacteria however can liberate energy from fibre, and people who have species of bacteria which are better able to do this have been found to have more difficulty losing weight.
+We obtain energy from carbohydrates in our food, but we are unable to digest some types of carbohydrates which are better known as fibre.
+Our gut bacteria, however, can liberate energy from fibre, and people who have species of bacteria which are better able to do this have been found to have more difficulty losing weight.

 This is believed to be because the bacteria produce energy from the carbs, effectively meaning more energy is harvested from food than it would otherwise be.
 So if you and I eat exactly the same meal, I may be obtaining more energy from it courtesy of my gut bacteria, so I will tend to gain weight more readily.